PayClearly/PCLabs/packages/creditor/readme.md

 # Creditor

 Creditor is used to for maintaining and scaffolding boiler plate pattern code within a repository.
-Once patterns are defined, Creditor makes it easy create, rename, moved, analyze and used these patterns.
+Once templates are defined, Creditor makes it easy create, rename, moved, analyze and used these templates.

 Creditor also uses the structure of the file system for defining how components should be used.